nj-vs-vh/tasdmc/README.md

   n_parallel: 6 # determines how many dethinning steps are run in parallel;
                 # defaults to the number of CPU on the machine

-throwing:  # determines how CORSIKA showers will be 'thrown' onto the SD grid to generate MC events
+throwing:  # determines how CORSIKA showers will be 'thrown' to generate MC events
-  n_events_at_min_energy: 1e6 # number of events thrown at energy corresponding to input_files.log10E_min
+  n_events_at_min_energy: 1e6 # number of events thrown at input_files.log10E_min
-  dnde_exponent: 2  # power law spectrum exponent; e.g. value 2 means events thrown according to dN/dE ~ E^-2
+  dnde_exponent: 2  # power law spectrum exponent; e.g. 2 means events are thrown
-  sdmc_spctr_executable_name: null  # specify this if there are multiple sdmc_spctr_*.run available
+                    # according to dN/dE ~ E^-2
-                                    # on your PATH; this should not be a problem in most cases and
+  sdmc_spctr_executable_name: null  # specify this if there are multiple sdmc_spctr
-                                    # tasdmc will check and inform you if this field is required;
+                                    # versions available on your PATH; this should
-                                    # defaults to null (take whatever single version is available,
+                                    # not be a problem in most cases and tasdmc will
-                                    # raise error if there are multiple)
+                                    # check and inform you if this field is needed
-  sdmc_spctr_n_try: 10  # how many times to retry failed sdmc_spctr execution; defaults to 10
+  sdmc_spctr_n_try: 10  # retry count for sdmc_sptcr program; defaults to 10
-  smear_events_in_bin: True # smear events in 0.1 log10E energy bin according to E^-2 spectrum?;
+  smear_events_in_bin: True # flag to smear events in 0.1 log energy bin according
-                            # defaults to True
+                            # to E^-2 spectrum; defaults to True
-  calibration_dir: sdcalib_13_yrs_from_2008_to_2021 # directory indise $TASDMC_DATA_DIR containing
+  calibration_dir: sdcalib_dir_name # directory indise $TASDMC_DATA_DIR containing
                                     # sdcalib_*.bin files, one for each calibration
                                     # epoch; these files can be created from raw
                                     # calibration data with 'extract-calibration'

 spectral_sampling:
   target: HiRes # HiRes | TASD2015 | E_minus_3; target spectrum for generated MC events